ejp-rd-vp/FiaB/README.md

 Call the url: http://localhost:4567 or http://SERVER-IP:4567 to trigger the transformation of each CSV file, and auto-load into graphDB (this will over-write what is currrently loaded!
 We will make this behaviour more flexible later)
 **Note:** If you deploy `FAIR in a box` solution in your laptop then check only for **localhost** url.

-**There is sample data (height.csv) in the "FAIR-ready-to-go/data" folder that can be used to test your installation.**
+**There is sample data (CDE.csv) in the "FAIR-ready-to-go/data" folder that can be used to test your installation.
+Models will be automatically installed when you start the transformation**

 ### How to modify semantic model in data transformation service